 You see I live with both chronic and mental illness (I believe all mental illness falls under the chronic illness umbrella.)
 I have adopted this song as my anthem.
 I truly think you should too.

-My reality is living with Rheumatoid Arthritis, CRPS (which manifests itself as chronic lower back pain), and Bipolar 1 Disorder.
+My reality is living with Rheumatoid Arthritis, chronic lower back pain, and Bipolar 1 Disorder.
 Although these diagnoses are part of who I am, they do not define me.

 Often our chronic Illness or mental illness makes us feel broken, isolated, and not worthy of love.

 “Hide away, they say, we don’t want your broken parts.”

 It can be so tempting, and in a lot of ways more comfortable, to just stay within your comfort zone.
 For me, that is in my house with limited social interaction with anyone except my husband and 4 children.
 I know they accept and love me, but I don’t always feel that the outside world does.
 You may feel this way too.

 Are you ashamed of the way your illness makes you look to others?

 “I’ve learned to be ashamed of all my scars.
 Run away they say. . .”

 Some illnesses may actually change your physical appearance whether that may be from scarring, red flaky patches, weight gain, or a myriad of other physical indications of an illness.

 With mental illnesses there can be feelings of embarrassment or feeling ostrecized and totally misunderstood.
 I struggled with that for a while after I was diagnosed with Bipolar 1 Disorder.
 Yes I have manic and depressive episodes, but in between I am still just myself-the same old Ali.